 2. When the sessions are booked, I open my calendar and input them in red blocks.
 Red blocks may not be altered.
 Those blocks are now committed.

 3. On yoga days, I place my bag and yoga mat by the garage door before I head into the kitchen for breakfast.

 4. After the yoga class, I place a green check mark on my calendar to track my progress.

 The above system makes the desired behaviours easy to accomplish (everything is ready and the time is booked), obvious (can’t miss the stuff waiting for me by the door and I don’t want to break the series of check marks on my calendar), attractive (I love going to hot yoga), and satisfying (it’s rewarding to see myself becoming more muscular, plus I feel great afterwards) – which are all key to ensuring success, according to Clear.

 I’d love to chat some more about habits and systems, but I have a yoga class to get to.
 You’ll be proud of me – I’ve even booked a yoga class during an out-of-country conference I’m attending later this week, plus a HIIT class (high intensity interval training) class for good measure!

-Don’t worry, we’ll be talking a lot about systems and habits in this season’s Women’s Money Group meetups, which starts on September 24th.
+Don’t worry, we’ll be talking a lot about systems and habits in this season’s Women’s Money Group workshops, which starts in September.

 Your homework: Shoot me an email to let me know which goal you’re going to tackle this fall and one habit that you will create or amend to help you get there.